OptimisticTrousers/inventory-application/README.md

 ## Purpose

 Creating an Express application using MongoDB, Mongoose and Pug to learn how Express works with routing, middleware, and rendering.
-Using the MVC pattern to design application.
+Using the MVC pattern to design the application.
 Application generated with the express-application-generator command. https://expressjs.com/en/starter/generator.html

 Beyond that, other learning outcomes were: